nosovk/bots/compose/bots_complete/README.md

 ## Introduction
 This dockerized version should provide a quick installable version of BOTS that runs "out of the box".

-The file contains a dockerized version with all optional functionalities activiated in BOTS:
+The file contains a dockerized version with all optional functionalities activated in BOTS:

 1. Web-Server (default)
 2. Directory Monitor